DRAM, LCD glut hits Samsung first quarter

-Samsung Electronics saw sales and profits drop in the first three months of 2005 due to a glut of memory chips and flat-panel displays, the company said.
+Samsung Electronics saw sales and profits drop in the first three months of 2005 due to a glut of memory chips and flat-panel displays, the company said Friday.

-Net profits at the world's largest memory-chip manufacturer fell by more than half to 1.5 trillion won ($US1.5 billion as of March 31) from 3.14 trillion won in the same period a year earlier.
-Revenue totalled 13.8 trillion won, down from 14.4 trillion won a year earlier, the company said.
+Net profits at the Seoul company, which is the world's largest memory-chip manufacturer, fell by more than half to 1.5 trillion won (US$1.5 billion as of March 31, the last day of the period being reported) from 3.14 trillion won in the same period a year earlier.
+Revenue totaled 13.8 trillion won, down from 14.4 trillion won a year earlier, the company said.

 At the heart of Samsung's memory chip problems is a global glut in DRAM chips, which are the main type of memory chip used in personal computers.

-"The average first quarter spot price has fallen by 20 per cent quarter-on-quarter following a continuing drop since mid-January," said Kim Il Ung, vice president of Samsung's semiconductor business, Kim Il Ung, said.
+"The average first quarter spot price has fallen by 20 percent quarter-on-quarter following a continuing drop since mid-January," said Kim Il Ung, vice president of Samsung's semiconductor business, in a conference call with analysts.